Rectangle Tiling Binary Arrays: Tightness of approximation

 \section{Tightness of approximation}

-In this section, we prove that the approximation ratio for the \RTILE problem is tight with respect to the only known lower bound.
-Percisely, we prove the following theorem. \begin{theorem} Let $p=2k$, for some $k\in \mathbb{N}$.
-Then, there exists a binary array $A_k$ such that the maximum weight of a tile in any tiling of $A_k$ into $p$ tiles has weight at least $\apxfac \cdot \frac{w(A_k)}{p}+{1}$. \end{theorem}
+In this section, we show that the approximation ratio for the \RTILE problem is tight with respect to the only known lower bound.
+Percisely, we prove the following theorem. \begin{restatable}{theorem}{theoremone} Let $p=2k$, for some $k\in \mathbb{N}$.
+Then, there exists a binary array $A_k$ such that the maximum weight of a tile in any tiling of $A_k$ into $p$ tiles has weight at least $\apxfac \cdot \frac{w(A_k)}{p}+{1}$. \end{restatable}

 We define an $L$-{\em cross} to consist of $2L+1$ ones, it is obtained by taking a $(L+1) \times (L+1)$ array, and filling the $(\frac{L}{2}+1)^{th}$ row as well as the $(\frac{L}{2}+1)^{th}$ column with ones, finally the rest of the entries are filled with zeros.
 The coordinate $(\frac{L}{2}+1,\frac{L}{2}+1)$ is referred to as the center of the $L$-cross defined above.
 An $L$-cross centered at $(x,y)$ is obtained by translating the center of an $L$-cross to the coordinate $(x,y)$.
 Note that an $L$-cross consists of four contiguous segments of ones, referred to as {\em arms}, each containing $\frac{L}{2}$ ones.
+We define $A_k$ as shown in Figure~3.